Symmetries and singular behaviors with Bohmian trajectories: Bohmian trajectories as a phase-mediated-dynamics probing tool

 We thus find that, regardless of whether we have a quantum system propagating in free space or an optical light beam propagating in a homogeneous and isotropic medium, we can use in their description the same equations to account for both the global and local properties, namely,

 where ${\bf u}$ refers to the spatial coordinates (transverse, in the case of the paraxial optical system), $\xi$ is the propagation variable, and $\nabla^2_{\bf u}$ and $\nabla_{\bf u}$ are, respectively, the Laplacian and the gradient computed with respect to the spatial coordinates ${\bf u}$, and ${\bf v}_{\bf u}$ denotes the effective velocity field in the space defined by the coordinates ${\bf u}$.
+After integrating ${\bf v}_{\bf u}$ along the propagation variable $\xi$, for a set of initial conditions ${\bf u}_0 (\xi = 0)$, one obtains ensembles of trajectories parameterized in terms of the $\xi$, which provide us with an alternative description of the system propagation.